MilburnJ/matrix_optimization/README.md

 43.2692 ms

+## CuBlas with 4 GPUS on Bridges 2

+37.6527 ms

 # Takeaways

 ## OpenMP Makes Simple Parallelization very easy

 ## SIMD is cool!

+## GPUs are very efficient for Matrix Multiplication

 # Did we meet the goals set during prelim presentation?